 Translation Configuration

 Configure translation backends for multilingual subtitle generation.
-Choose between AI-powered and free translation services.
+Choose between AI-powered and built-in translation services.

 Translation Backends